 Expanded financial help from the federal government to ease the coronavirus crunch is now available to small businesses and individual workers.
+If you want to read about why the coronavirus has a big impact on business, or how society has adapted to the new challenges of the times, you can find out about this issue in the Educational blog.
 Here is an overview based on documents at the Small Business Administration website (www.sba.gov) and analysis by Heather Maxwell, executive director of the Anthem Area Chamber of Commerce.

 Paycheck Protection Program

 Apply for loans to keep employees on payroll with full salary and benefits for up to eight weeks.
 Approved lenders include federally insured depository banks and credit unions (ask your lender if they participate).
 You must go through the lender where you have deposits, according to one local banker, who added that banks are scrambling to get set up for the onslaught.

 Eligibility is broad, including these individuals and entities if affected by COVID-19: